 Here we go again with the however or but!
 The ending was abrupt and I don’t feel it did justice to Glory’s story.
 I didn’t close the book with a clear picture of where Glory’s life was headed.
 There needed to be an an epilogue as the story felt unfinished and left this reader lacking closure.

-This book had good bones that could have been improved upon, but for a debut novel it’s not bad.
+For a debut novel this book isn’t bad, though it had good bones that could have been improved upon.
 I would pick up this author’s next book with hopes that with each book the author’s craft improves.

 The author provided me with a copy of the ebook in exchange for my honest review.